Elbit Systems: United Kingdom

-In February 2016, Affinity Flying Services Limited, a joint venture between Elbit and Kellog, Brown and Root, was awarded a £500 million contract to manage the UK Military Flight Training System (UKMFTS) program for the Ministry of Defence to deliver aircrew training for over an 18-year period.

 During the 2021 Israel–Palestine crisis, on May 19, 2021, four members of Palestine Action dressed in red boiler suits and climbed onto the roof of an Elbit Systems-owned drone factory in Meridian Business Park, Leicester.
 The occupation lasted 6 days, and a total of 10 arrests were made for conspiracy to commit criminal damage and aggravated trespass.
 Palestine Action group has staged similar occupations of Elbit Systems sites in Bristol, Oldham in collaboration with Extinction Rebellion, and Tamworth in collaboration with Animal Rebellion.

-Elbit sold its Ferranti subsidiary in 2022 for £9 million, approximately £6 million less than it had purchased it for fifteen years prior.
-Activists attributed the sale to their years-long direct action campaign against Elbit's presence in Oldham.

-Elbit opened an advanced manufacturing and development facility in Bristol in July 2023.
-As of 2023, Elbit has multiple UK subsidiaries across sixteen sites in the country, with more than 680 employees.
-Beginning in October, when the Gaza war began, several Elbit factories were protested by activists with Palestine Action.
+Beginning in October 2023, when the Gaza war began, several Elbit factories were protested by activists with Palestine Action.
 At the Instro Precision Factory in Sandwich, Kent, more than 100 people blocked the entrances.
 In Leicester, several activists climbed on the roof of the Howmet Fastening Systems factory, and a single protester chained themself to the entrance of the U-TacS factory.

-In 2024, Elbit announced the sale of the 'Elite KL' factory in Tamworth.
+On 6 August 2024, 6 activists drove a repurposed prison van into Elbit's compound at Aztec West, breached security fences, entered the facility and caused substantial damage to property and equipment.
+The action also involved confrontations with security personnel and police, during the course of which a police officer sustained a fracture to her lumbar spine.
+Six activists were arrested at the scene and there were raids on homes subsequently.
+24 people were charged in all.

 In September 2024, the London headquarters of APCO Worldwide was targeted by Palestine Action over its representation of the UK interests of Elbit Systems.

-In late August 2025, Elbit Systems was described by Private Eye as "close" to a gaining a 15 year, £2 billion Ministry of Defence contract training 60,000 British soldiers annually.
+In the UK Elbit have attempted to coordinate with the UK government to suppress illegal destructive activity against their offices and factories, especially in relation to the Palestine Action direct action network.
+Reporting in The Guardian showed attempted coordination between Elbit and the Embassy of Israel with the Home Office, Attorney General for England and Wales and Crown Prosecution Service regarding the prosecution of Palestine Action activists, dating back to April 2022.
+In August 2020, one month after the emergence of Palestine Action, then UK foreign secretary Dominic Raab met with Orit Farkash-Hacohen, Israel's former minister of strategic affairs, who "pressed Raab on direct action protests against Israeli companies in Britain, noting how “the London offices of Elbit Systems” had been attacked for the fourth time in as many weeks."
+In 2022, then-Home Secretary Priti Patel met with Martin Fausset, the CEO of Elbit UK to “discuss protests and security”.
+The meeting produced a series of suggested actions, which were entirely redacted when the document was made public under FOI.

+In 2024, CPS used powers under the Terrorism Act to detain activists without charges.

+In 2025, following a sustained campaign of direct action by groups, including Palestine Action, which targeted their offices with protests and occupations, both Allianz and Aviva terminated their insurance contracts with Elbit's UK subsidiaries.
+Allianz ended its coverage of Elbit Systems UK, while Aviva ceased insuring UAV Engines.